tylim88/Firelord/README.md

 Thus don't expect much from the speed, use Firestore for task that is not time critical.

+### Do Not Use Firestore Rules For Write Operation

+Firestore rule sucks big time:

+1. You need to learn a language that is somehow similar to Javascript but is useless anywhere else
+2. No type safety, full YOLO mode.
+3. Code is not scalable and maintainable, it is nightmare to debug.
+4. No open source and tooling support like Javascript, you going to miss a lot of powerful validation libraries like `joi`, `yup` and `zod`.

+Run write operations in cloud function.
+Yes, cloud function cost you money per invoke, but write operation is much less frequent compare to read operation, the cost is definitely lower than the cost to maintain Firestore rules.

+If the cost is your concern, you can always set up a custom backend.

+Read operation requires only simple authentication, but some applications may require complicated authentication, in that case, it is also better to drop all the Firestore rules and validate it via a custom backend or cloud function.

+One thing you will miss is the optimistic update, well until Firestore allows us to write rules in mainstream languages, we need to create our own optimistic update solutions.

 ## 🦎 Caveats

 ### Error Hint